Skip to Content

 ¼ cup dill pickle juice

-• Store the pasta salad in the refrigerator until ready to serve.
+• Toss to combine.
+Serve immediately or store in the refrigerator until ready to serve.

 Notes